What to do with sensitive skin?

 Exfoliation by Age

-• 30–45 years: Once every 10 days, with an enzyme exfoliant.
+• 30–45 years: Once every 10 days, using an enzyme exfoliant.

-• 45–60 years: Once every 2 weeks, using very mild enzymes or PHAs.
+• 45–60 years: Once every 2 weeks, with very mild enzymes or PHAs.

 Myths About Sensitive Skin

-Lifestyle Tips for Sensitive Skin
+Lifestyle Tips for Sensitised Skin

 • Avoid hot showers and sudden temperature changes.